plomlompom/htwtxt/README.md

 With htwtxt written in Go, the setup instructions below expect a Go development environment – with a somewhat current [go tool](https://golang.org/cmd/go/) installed, and a `$GOPATH` set.
+(Note that the golang package of version 1.3.3 that is part of Debian Jessie is a bit too old already.)
 If your system does not have such an environment, here's some hints on how to set it up:

     wget https://storage.googleapis.com/golang/go1.5.3.linux-amd64.tar.gz
     sudo tar -C /usr/local -xzf go1.5.3.linux-amd64.tar.gz